-- A. To nominate, the attached form must be completed in detail citing specific examples of exemplary performance beyond his/her normal duties. - B. The completed for must be submitted to the County Administrator' Office no later than 5:00 P.M. on the third Monday of the second month of each quarter (November, February, May, August).
+- A. To nominate, the attached form must be completed in detail citing specific examples of exemplary performance beyond his/her normal duties. - B. The completed for must be submitted to the County Administrator' Office no later than 5:00 P.M. on the last business day of each month.